-A tax-free personal savings allowance is applicable to interest income, including interest distributions received from 6 April 2016.
+A tax-free personal savings allowance is applicable to interest income, including interest distributions.
 This exempts the first £1,000 (for basic rate taxpayers) or £500 (for higher rate taxpayers) of interest income from all sources received in a tax year.
 No personal savings allowance is available for additional rate taxpayers.